trinodb/trino-admin/docs/installation/presto-admin-configuration.rst

 You can also specify some but not all of the properties.
-For example, the default configuration is for a single-node installation of Presto on the same node that ``presto-admin`` is installed on.
+For example, the default configuration is for a single-node installation of Presto on the same node that ``trino-admin`` is installed on.
 For a 6 node cluster with default username and port, a sample ``config.json`` would be:

 .. code-block:: none